wiredrelations/wired-relations-api-docs/README.md

 The GraphQL schema is available at https://x.wiredrelations.dk/graphql2-service/graphql/schema

 You can use GraphiQL to browse the schema and access the API.
-It is available at https://x.wiredrelations.dk/graphql2-service/graphiql
+It is available here: [GraphiQL](https://x.wiredrelations.dk/graphql2-service/graphiql?path=/graphql2-service/graphql&wsPath=/graphql2-service/websocket)